railroadmedia/musora-api/docs/NewReleases.md

 ## New Releases

-Get the next N Songs that will be releases
+Get the next N Songs that will be released.
+Content that is marked as published in the future

 ### HTTP Request
 `GET musora-api/v1/content-updates/coming-soon`